tino926/file_tool_scripts/video_proc/README.md

+!!! not fully checked yet

 # Video Processing Scripts

-This repository contains three Python scripts and a batch file designed for processing video files.
+This folder contains two Python scripts and a batch file designed for processing video files.
 The scripts are designed to extract frames from video files, embed subtitles into video files, and a batch file to automate the frame extraction process.